-Ethereum Classic Definition
+How Ethereum Classic Works

 Ethereum Classic History

-• The DAO had its own tokens that were interchangeable with ETH tokens and executed contracts using Proof-of-Work.
+• The DAO had its own tokens that were interchangeable with ETH tokens and executed contracts using proof-of-work.

-Ethereum vs Ethereum Classic
+Difference Between Ethereum 2.0 and Ethereum Classic

 To use those kinds of apps, users need ETH tokens.
 Sometimes ETH is the only token that users can exchange for other tokens necessary for participating in the platform.
-Other times, decentralized applications require small amounts of ETH to perform actions.
+Other times, dApps require small amounts of ETH to perform certain functions.